A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization: LiteFlowNet

 where ``$\odot$" denotes element-wise dot product between the corresponding column vectors of the tensors.
 With the abuse of notation, ${\mathcal F}_{r}(c)$ denotes the $xy$-slice at channel $c$ in the regularized $C$-channel feature $\mathcal{F}_{r}$.
-Equation~\eqref{eq:local convolution2} reduces the dimension of tensors from $H \times W \times \omega^{2}$ (right-hand side prior to the dot product) to $H \times W$ (left-hand side).
+The operation of element-wise dot product reduces the dimension of tensors on the right-hand side from $H \times W \times \omega^{2}$ to $H \times W$.

 To summarize, ${\bf u}_{s}$ resulting from the cascaded flow inference is adaptively regularized by the flow regularization module $R$ using a set of f-lconv filters $G$ as follows: